IB: 33 points overall with Three HL subjects at 655

-Your interdisciplinary studies at Level 6 are directed towards a written project, and you continue to deepen your knowledge by balancing your selection of English and History modules with those you took at Level 5.
+Your interdisciplinary studies in Year 3 are directed towards a written project, and you continue to deepen your knowledge by balancing your selection of English and History modules with those you took in Year 5.

 Options currently available include: taking a creative writing option; exploring the close relationship between literature and film in the 20th century; investigating gender and culture in medieval Europe; considering contemporary moral problems; or studying aspects of African or South Asian history.